dttrugman/GrowClust3D.jl/README.md

 # GrowClust3D
 Julia implementation of the GrowClust program for relative relocation of earthquake hypocenters based on waveform cross-correlation data.
 This is a testing version before later public release as a registered package.
 The longterm vision is to provide more flexibility and 3D velocity model capabilities than the original Fortran90 source code.
-Complete documentation is still a work in progress but is available in the Wiki tab (https://github.com/dttrugman/GrowClust3D/wiki).
+Complete documentation is still a work in progress but here: https://github.com/dttrugman/GrowClust3D/wiki/Documentation.
 We are planning a manuscript describing this new package for publication in *Seismological Research Letters*.
 Citation details will be updated at that time.

 ---